MuntasirNahid/EdMaS/README.md

 # EDMAS - Efficient Department Management Website

 Welcome to the EDMAS (Efficient Department Management Website) Flutter project repository!

 EDMAS is a comprehensive solution for managing various aspects of departmental tasks efficiently.
 Whether it's managing inventory, handling requests, approvals, returns, damages, replacements, or tracking funds, EDMAS provides a user-friendly interface to streamline departmental operations.

+This project is very special to me, as my team and I developed it entirely from scratch.
+We worked closely with stakeholders, conducting meeting minutes, gathering and analyzing requirements, and creating essential documentation such as the Business Requirement Specification (BRS) and Software Requirement Specification (SRS).
+Additionally, we designed the entire system, from conceptualizing the architecture to implementing the final design, ensuring a robust and efficient solution.

+Through this project, I gained valuable insights into the software development lifecycle (SDLC), from requirement gathering and system analysis to design, development, testing, and deployment.
+This hands-on experience not only strengthened my technical skills but also enhanced my ability to collaborate effectively with a team and stakeholders.

 ## Features